HMS Algiers (1854): Construction and career

 She was initially ordered from Pembroke Dockyard on 3 October 1833 as a 110-gun first rate to a design by Sir William Symonds.
 On 10 December 1834, the order for Algiers was changed to a 74-gun two decker, but this was changed once more to a 110-gun ship on 5 February 1839.
 The order was amended once more, to complete her as a 90-gun Albion-class ship of the line on 26 December 1840, and she was laid down at Plymouth Dockyard on 10 July 1843.
-Her designs were amended once more, and she was re-ordered on 25 April 1847 to a lengthened design.
-The Admiralty ordered that she be fitted with screw propulsion while under construction in 1852.
+Her designs were amended once more, and she was re-ordered on 25 April 1847.
+The Admiralty ordered that she be lengthened and fitted with screw propulsion while under construction on 3 August 1852.
+The conversion began on 27 September and Algiers was launched on 26 January 1854.
+The ship was commissioned on 27 May 1853 under Captain Charles Talbot and completed on 30 June 1854.
+Algiers served as a troopship during the Crimean War, making voyages first to the Baltic Sea and then the Black Sea.